 When news broke of the award I arranged to speak with Amram by phone from his home in upstate New York—on a rare day off between rehearsals and performances.
 As we talked two things became clear.
 The first was David’s gift for the spoken word.
 As he answered my questions, it was a bit like listening to a beat poet weave together seemingly disparate strands of experience into a stream-of-consciousness historical narrative.
 The second was that he is one of the most gracious people working in music today.
 Not only did he avoid anything even approaching self-aggrandizement, every question I asked set off a roll call of all the people who influenced and helped him over the course of his career.
 Among those he mentioned were Leonard Bernstein, Jack Kerouac, Pete Seeger, Dizzy Gillespie, Charlie Parker, Dimitri Mitropoulos, Rudolph Serkin, and Floyd Red Crow Westerman.

-Due to the sprawling nature of our two-hour conversation, it seemed most appropriate to organize excerpts from his responses around themes that arose naturally in the course of our conversation.
+Due to the sprawling nature of our two-hour talk, it seemed most appropriate to organize excerpts from his responses around themes that arose naturally in the course of conversation.

 What follows are David’s thoughts and memories, which I’ve compiled and edited for clarity and length.